awslabs/amplify-video/README.md

 ### amplify video update

-Command to update your params for your video setup
+Command to update your params for your video setup.

 ### amplify video start

-Command to start your video stream
+Command to start your video stream.

 ### amplify video stop

-Command to stop your video stream
+Command to stop your video stream.

 ### amplify video setup